LaunchCodeEducation/intro-to-web-dev-curriculum/content/more-on-functions/reading/pass-function-as-arguments/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-*Functions are data*, and therefore can be passed around just like other values.
+*Functions are objects*, and therefore can be passed around just like other values.
 This means a function can be *passed to another function* as an argument.
 This allows the *function being called* to use the *function argument* to carry out its action.
 This turns out to be extremely useful.

 Examples best illustrate this technique, so let's look at a couple now.